ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/waypoints.rst

 wp loop
 =======

-Closes the loop on a mission, allowing the APM to repeat a mission.
+Closes the loop on a mission, allowing the autopilot to repeat a mission.

 wp remove
 =========